-Prerequisites: Calculus II (MATH 1220), Principles of Chemistry I (CHEM 1210), and Mechanics of Materials (ENGR 2140).
-CHEM 1210 and ENGR 2140 may be taken concurrently with instructor approval and other significant chemistry education already completed.
+Prerequisites: MATH 1220 or CHEM 1210 and ENGR 2140. (may be taken concurrently with Instructor Permission and other significant chemistry education already completed.)

-ENGR 2240 Surveying and Global Positioning Semester(s) Taught: Fall
+ENGR 2240 Surveying and Global Positioning

 Description: This course introduces students to the use of surveying field equipment such as an auto-level, total station, and positioning equipment using the Global Navigation Satellite System (GNSS).
 Using the equipment, students learn and practice the processes to measure and compute a surface, to establish and correct control positions, to quantify surface volumes, and to layout designed alignments and positions.
 Students will be introduced to Geographic Information Systems (GIS) and will learn to create maps using GIS software.